CERN-IT-INNOVATION/QuASK/docs/source/tutorials_quantum/quantum_0_intro.rst

 classical machine learning setting.
-We start the computation in the initial state :math:`\rho_0`, which is usually the :math:`\ketbra{0}{0}` pure density matrix, and then evolve the initial state via the parametric unitary whose arguments correspond to the feature of the first data point,
+We start the computation in the initial state :math:`\rho_0`, which is usually the :math:`\ketbra{0}{0}` pure density matrix, and then evolve the initial state via the parametric unitary whose arguments correspond to the features of the first data point,

 .. math:: \rho_{\mathbf{x}} = U^\dagger(\mathbf{x}) \rho_0 U(\mathbf{x}).